Good customer service costs less than bad customer service.

 Moreover, there are some solutions that are impossible to explain in words.

 While video meeting you can see the screen of your client, virtually walk him through trouble-shooting steps, or even just take over and fix the problem entirely while him watching.
+Thus, video conferencing will come in handy for both customer service tasks and even lead generation efforts.

-Example: Zoom – free.
+Example: LiveWebinar – free.

-Zoom is a meeting solution that offers online meetings, training, technical support, video webinars, and conference rooms.
+LiveWebinar is a meeting solution that offers online meetings, training, technical support, video webinars, and conference rooms.

 As we care about speed and efficiency, we need to manage our time properly.